Tom Thumb (grocery store): History

-Tom Thumb expanded its reach to Austin, Texas, in 1972 when the grocer entered that market.

-Tom Thumb partnered with Wal-Mart in 1987 to create Hypermart USA stores, but the initial lack of success led them to drop out in 1991.
-There were several locations including Garland, Texas, and Arlington, Texas.
-They were the early prototype for the current Walmart Supercenter concept, though they were much larger than today's Supercenters.
+Tom Thumb partnered with Wal-Mart in 1987 to create several Hypermart USA in Garland, Texas, and Arlington, Texas.
+Hypermart USA stores were the early, smaller prototype for the current Walmart Supercenter concept.
+Their initial lack of success led Tom Thumb to exit the partnership in 1991.

 In January 1989, Cullum Companies sold six of its Tom Thumb stores in Austin to Albertsons.

-The company was acquired by the Randalls chain of Houston in 1992 and adopted a logo similar to Randalls but retained the Tom Thumb name.
+The company was acquired by the Randalls chain of Houston in 1992 and adopted a logo similar to Randalls, but retained the Tom Thumb name.
 Randalls converted the seven Tom Thumb stores in the Austin market to Randalls in January 1994, the same time it acquired and converted nine AppleTree Markets.
-The Simon David in the Arboretum Market was not converted, but it would close in December 1996 and would be converted into a Saks Fifth Avenue then to a Trader Joe's in June 2014.
-Though after many customers lamented the loss of Austin's only Simon David, Randalls decided in 1998 to make its Bee Caves store a Flagship Randalls supermarket, the first in the city and the eighth in the chain.
+The Simon David in the Arboretum Market was not converted, but it closed in December 1996 and was converted into a Saks Fifth Avenue then to a Trader Joe's in June 2014.
+After many customers lamented the loss of Austin's only Simon David, though, Randalls decided in 1998 to make its Bee Caves store a Flagship Randalls supermarket, the first in the city and the eighth in the chain.

 In 1999, Randalls Food Markets was acquired by Safeway.
-Safeway retained the Randalls name in Houston and Austin and the Tom Thumb name in Dallas/Fort Worth but replaced many of the Tom Thumb/Randalls "Remarkable" store brands with Safeway private label items.
-Randalls Food Markets became Safeway's Texas division, which today is legally known as Randalls Food & Drugs.
+Safeway retained the Randalls name in Houston and Austin and the Tom Thumb name in Dallas/Fort Worth, but replaced many of the Tom Thumb/Randalls "Remarkable" and President's Choice store brands with Safeway private label items.
+Randalls Food Markets became Safeway's Texas division, which today is legally known as Randalls Food and Drugs.